CSCfi/csc-user-guide/docs/computing/running/throughput.md

 * [Array jobs] are a native Slurm tool to submit several independent jobs with one command
-* [GREASY] runs multiple job steps in a larger allocation, and allows simple dependencies
 * [GNU Parallel] tutorial shows how to efficiently run a very large number of serial jobs without bloating the Slurm log.
 You can also replace GNU Parallel with `xargs`, see [xargsjob.sh] for example.